 Welcome!

-I am a third year Ph.D. student in Business Economics at Harvard.
+I am a fourth year Ph.D. student in Business Economics at Harvard.
 I graduated from Harvard College in 2021, with an A.B. in Applied Mathematics/Economics.

-The research areas I'm currently interested in are public finance, household finance, and behavioral economics.
-I'm also affiliated with Opportunity Insights and the Center for History and Economics at Harvard.
+My research areas are in household finance, public finance, and behavioral economics.
+I'm also affiliated with Opportunity Insights and the Center for History and Economics.
 My CV is here.

-Revenue-Based Financing, with Dominic Russel and Rowan Clarke, 2023
+FinTech & Financial Frictions: The Rise of Revenue-Based Financing, with Dominic Russel and Rowan Clarke, 202

 [Draft]